 Maintains Gut Health

-Zinc is also essential for maintaining healthy gut function.* Zinc deficiency can lead to poor gut function and integrity, which becomes a vicious cycle as poor gut function leads to further zinc deficiency when nutrients can’t be absorbed well through the intestinal lining .
+Zinc is also essential for supporting healthy gut function.* Zinc deficiency can lead to poor gut function and integrity, which becomes a vicious cycle as poor gut function leads to further zinc deficiency when nutrients can’t be absorbed well through the intestinal lining .
 Zinc can increase nutrient absorption by helping us produce stomach acid, which we need to break down food.

 We all need adequate zinc levels to maintain the intestinal barrier and seal a leaky gut as well .
 If you’re familiar with the gut-brain connection, you’ll know that this can have a direct effect on brain and cognitive health, too.